Cohort-Based Active Modality Acquisition: Experiments

-\paragraph{Model and \ac{af} Evaluation} For datasets with at least three modalities, we apply five-fold cross-validation.
+\paragraph{Experimental Setup} For datasets with at least three modalities, we apply five-fold cross-validation.
 Due to initially noisy results for MIMIC HAIM, we increase the number of folds to ten.
 For each sample in the test set, the initial score $\rs_i^{\textnormal{avail}}$ is established by randomly assigning a subset of available modalities $\gP_i^{\textnormal{avail}}$.
 This procedure is repeated over several runs for robustness.
 In each run, every sample is stochastically assigned a new subset $\gP_i^{\textnormal{avail}}$.
-Performance metrics are averaged across these independent runs to ensure our evaluation is robust to any single random assignment of patient data.
 Acquisition is simulated by incrementally increasing the budget $\beta$.
-We focus on tasks where the post-acquisition model demonstrates a performance improvement over the pre-acquisition baseline.
-For certain prediction tasks, a simpler pre-acquisition model can outperform a more complex post-acquisition one, potentially due to the introduction of noisy or conflicting signals.
-In such cases, the final post-acquisition performance falls below the pre-acquisition baseline, resulting in a negative normalized area of gain, indicating that acquisition was detrimental.
+We focus on tasks where the post-acquisition model demonstrates a performance improvement over the pre-acquisition baseline since a simpler pre-acquisition model can outperform a more complex post-acquisition one, potentially due to the introduction of noisy or conflicting signals.
+In such cases, the final post-acquisition performance falls below the pre-acquisition baseline, resulting in a negative normalized area of gain.
 To ensure a meaningful evaluation, we exclude any tasks exhibiting this negative gain from the analysis at the split level.
 For each budget, the top-ranked samples in $\gS$ are considered acquired, and their logits are updated from $\rs_i^{\textnormal{avail}}$ to $\rs_i^{\textnormal{acquired}}$.
-Final reported results are aggregated across all cross-validation splits, combinations of missing and available modalities, and random runs to ensure robustness.
+Reported results are aggregated across all cross-validation splits, combinations of missing and available modalities, and random runs to ensure robustness. \paragraph{Results}